Zhou Guanyu: Early and personal life

 Zhou Guanyu was born on 30 May 1999 in Shanghai, China.
 Having started karting when he was eight years old in China, Zhou moved to Sheffield in 2012 for a more competitive racing environment, where he attended Westbourne School.

 Junior racing career

 Karting

-In 2013, racing with the Sheffield-based Strawberry Racing team, he won both the Super 1 National Rotax Max Junior Championship and Rotax Max Euro Challenge.
-For his final year of karting, Zhou finished 2nd in the Rotax Max Senior Euro Challenge and participated in selected rounds of WSK Champions Cup and the KF2 European Championship.
+In 2013, racing with the Sheffield-based Strawberry Racing team, Zhou won both the Super 1 National Rotax Max Junior Championship and Rotax Max Euro Challenge.
+For his final year of karting, Zhou finished second in the Rotax Max Senior Euro Challenge and participated in selected rounds of WSK Champions Cup and the KF2 European Championship.
 He also made his first and only appearance in the Karting World Championship, driving for Ricky Flynn Motorsport alongside Lando Norris and Jehan Daruvala.